 Hands are a hot commodity when traveling with kids and ⏤ between carry-on luggage, strollers, diaper bags, and your coffee, not to mention the actual baby, parents simply don’t have enough of them.
 Even pushing a stroller requires at least one hand be in use.
 The easiest solution is to invest in a child carrier and wear your baby through the airport; it’s especially helpful when going through security.
 Just be aware that most airlines won’t let you use the carrier on the plane.
 While you’re at it, wear your diaper bag too.
 Invest in a backpack diaper bag and let it double as one parent’s carry-on.
 Not only do you bring one less bag, but there’s no annoying tote sliding off your shoulder every two minutes.

 5. Board the Plane Separately

 While all airlines allow parents with babies to board first, it’s not always the smartest move.
 Remember, it usually takes a half-hour for everybody else to board and the plane to start moving ⏤ that’s a lot of time stuck in your seat with a newborn.
-The better strategy is to have one parent board the flight early to stow the carry-ons and diaper bag, gate-check the stroller/car seat, and, if you’re concerned about germs, disinfect the armrests and tray tables.
+If you’re traveling with a spouse, friend, or family member, the better strategy is to have one person board the flight early to stow the carry-ons and diaper bag, gate-check the stroller/car seat, and, if concerned about germs, disinfect the armrests and tray tables.
 Meanwhile, the other parent walks/entertains the child until everybody is on board and then boards last.